- About Centro Espiral Mana

 - Growing as a Teacher Educator

-- Relationships and Classroom Management: Compassionate Communication for Educators
+- Relationship-based Classroom Management: Compassionate Communication and emotional for Educators

 - Community English program

 - Fun things to do in our area

 - Learn Spanish and/or Teach English near the beach!

 Tapestries: Textured Writing in Costa Rica